-Editor’s Note: Some text from original manuscript missing here.
+Let us then as Christians rejoice that we see around us on every hand the decay of the institutions and instruments of power.
 On every hand intimations of empires falling to pieces, money in total disarray, dictators and parliamentarians alike nonplussed by the confusion and conflicts which encompass them, and the very weaponry at their disposal so monstrous in its destructiveness as to be unusable except to blow our very earth and all its creatures to smithereens.
 Confronting this scene it is sometimes difficult to resist the conclusion that Western man has decided to abolish himself, creating his own boredom out of his own affluence, his own vulnerability out of his own strength, his own importance out of his own erotomania; blowing the trumpet that brings the walls of his own city tumbling down; and, having convinced himself that he is too numerous, laboring with pill and scalpel and syringe to make himself fewer.
 Finally, having educated himself into imbecility, and polluted and drugged himself into stupefaction, he keels over, a weary, battered old brontosaurus, and becomes extinct.

 Here I speak with some feeling, since it is through a realization of the fantasies of power that I have come to recognize the irresistible truth of the Gospel of love that Jesus came into the world to expound.
 The trade of journalism which I have followed for something like half a century is calculated to induce this awareness.
 Who can be engaged in the quest for news without realizing that what he purveys bears as little relation to what is happening in the world as Muzak does to music?
 Indeed, the two – Muzak and what might be called Newzak – are decidedly similar, the one being a drooling melange of tunes and the other of ostensible events, both calculated to keep the mind of a motorist in a suitable condition of somnolent vacancy as he cruises along mile after mile of motorway.
 How many liberations celebrated that only led to new servitudes!
 How many reigns of peace ushered in that only generated new wars!
 How many liberators installed in power only to become even more ferocious tyrants than those they replaced!
 The splendid words of the Magnificat go on being fulfilled; the mighty are put down from their seats and the humble and meek exalted, the hungry are filled with good things and the rich sent empty away.
 Yes, but how soon, how very soon, the humble and meek who have been exalted become mighty, and in their turn fit to be put down!
 How quickly the poor who have been filled with good things become rich, thereby likewise qualifying to be sent away!